axgdev/swarmcalib/README.md

 ###(Parallel task to Paparazzi)
 Please note ROS needs to be installed, in the swarmlab desktop it is already installed.
-#(Note to self: CHECK THIS)

 1. You can either go to the calibration user in the computer or download clone the git repository "tracking"
-2. Run in console: roslaunch swarmlab_tracking cam.launch
+2. Run in console: roslaunch swarmlab_tracking track_cam.launch
-3. Run in console: roslaunch swarmlab_tracking track.launch
-4. Run in console: roslaunch swarmlab_tracking viz.launch
+3. Run in console: roslaunch swarmlab_tracking viz.launch

 Camera should be running at this point.